open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

       interval: 15s
 ```

-The corresponding `Service` definition, which is just a standard [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) definition, is below.
+The corresponding `Service` definition, which is just a standard [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/) definition, is as
+follows:

 ```yaml
 apiVersion: v1